Bio

 I paint landscapes to capture light and to convey a powerful record of the world I see.

 These lands are at my core.
 In northwest Washington I capture the crystal clear light, early dawn, cold northern lakes, fog and long, dark shadows of winter.
-In eastern Washington I convey the stark beauty of this exposed, eroded land using a saturated, luminous light so that I can chase and give form to my memories.
+In eastern Washington I convey the stark beauty of this exposed, eroded land using a saturated, luminous light so that I can give form to my memories.

 The rich light falling on the shrub-steppe, hills and coulees are among my earliest visual impressions.
 Watching the ribbon of road carve through yellow fields was the map of my childhood.